SmartLearningSchool/WRO-2023-COMP-ROBOT/README.md

 ## Introduction
 **The WRO 2023 is an internationally recognized Olympiad competition that seeks to identify and showcase the exceptional talents in engineering and robotics.
 Participants from around the world come together to compete in a series of challenges designed to test their problem-solving abilities, technical expertise, and teamwork.
 The competition provides a platform for young minds to demonstrate their skills in designing and building robots while fostering innovation, creativity, and collaboration.
 It encourages participants to think outside the box and push the boundaries of what is possible in the field of robotics.
 By participating in the WRO 2023 competition, contestants have the opportunity to gain invaluable experience, form lifelong connections, and pave the way for a promising future in engineering and robotics.
-All while gaining engineering and learning skills: problem solving  and critical thinking skills that will imrpove the preformace ##
+All while gaining engineering and learning skills: problem solving  and critical thinking skills that will imrpove their preformace ##

 ## Content

-* `t-photos` contains 4 photos of the team members and  workspace
+* `t-photos` Contains 4 photos of the team members and  workspace
-* `v-photos` pictures of the robot from the top,bottom,both sides and the back and environment
+* `v-photos` Pictures of the robot from the top,bottom,both sides and the back and environment
-* `v-video` link to a youtube video which shows the basic movement of the robot
+* `v-video` Link to a youtube video which shows the basic movement of the robot
 * `schemes`Shows the pictures of the wiring that has been implemented into the robot
-* `src` contains the code of which used in the parts and components of the robot
+* `src` Contains the code of which used in the parts and components of the robot
-* `models`.previous shapes that represent an older version of the robot that has been improved and worked on
+* `models` Previous shapes that represent an older version of the robot that has been improved and worked on
 * `other` Other files that dont fall into the titles above

 ## Strategy